Toto the dog

 In the film, Dorothy and three farmhands arrive in Oz after a tornado sweeps them away.
 The Wizard proclaims Dorothy is the long lost Princess of Oz, but the Prime Minister, named Kruel, wants nothing to do with her.
 The prince, however, named Kynd, welcomes the princess’s return and accuses the farmhands of kidnapping her.

-The movie’s top billing went to a popular comedian named Larry Semon, who played the scarecrow and directed the film, while his real life wife, Dorothy Dwan, played Dorothy.
+The movie’s top billing went to a popular comedian named Larry Semon, who played the scarecrow and directed the film.
+His real life wife, Dorothy Dwan, played Dorothy.
 The movie was advertised as a comedy and it did well at first.
 ‘It’s a Whiz!” was one excited description.
 But it didn’t last.
 By the time the Garland version appeared, the silent film had long since been forgotten.

 Yet, the movie may best be remembered for the introduction of the larger-than-life figure who played The Tin Man.
 “Large” in this instance, referring to his outwardly size.
 The relative newcomer’s portliness would eventually become his trademark, but for this role, it was more a liability.
 Even a fellow actor questioned why a man of his girth would – or even could – wear a suit made of tin.
 “What are you going to do about the costume?” he asked.